On unipotent algebraic G-groups and 1-cohomology: Introduction

-We apply this in the special situation where $G$ is an algebraic group acting (morphically) on a unipotent algebraic group $Q$.
+We apply this in the special situation where $G$ is a connected algebraic group acting (morphically) on a connected unipotent algebraic group $Q$.
 We first show that $Q$ has a central filtration by $G$-modules (Theorem \ref{gmodfilt}).
-This filtration allows us to go further than the results obtained in \cite[\S6]{Ric82} where this general set-up was first considered; in particular, one can bring second cohomology into play.\footnote{We remark that after this paper was submitted it came to our attention that George McNinch has a preprint establishing the existence of such a central filtration, while working in the more general context of algebraic groups over arbitrary fields $k$.
+This filtration allows us to go further than the results obtained in \cite[\S6]{Ric82} where this general set-up was first considered; in particular, one can bring second cohomology into play.\footnote{We remark that after this paper was submitted it came to our attention that George McNinch has a preprint \cite{McN13} establishing the existence of such a central filtration, while working in the more general context of connected algebraic groups over arbitrary fields $k$.
 In such a situation one can have unipotent radicals of algebraic groups which are not defined over $k$.
-McNinch defines a condition \textbf{(RS)}: the unipotent radical of $G$ is defined and split over $k$.
-He then proves that when \textbf{(RS)} holds, such a filtration of $Q$ exists.
-Now, since \textbf{(RS)} holds automatically for $k=\bar k$ our result can be recovered from his.
+McNinch defines a condition \textbf{(R)}: the unipotent radical of $G$ is defined over $k$.
+He then proves that when \textbf{(R)} holds, such a filtration of $Q$ exists whenever $Q$ is split over $k$.
+Now, since these conditions hold automatically for $k=\bar k$ our result can be recovered from his.
 Our proofs, however, appear to be substantively different.
-The one given here is significantly shorter, no doubt owing to the technical difficulties involved in McNinch's more general result.}
+The one given here is significantly shorter, no doubt owing to the technical difficulties involved in McNinch's more general result.
+The problem of whether there exists such a filtration of $Q$ when $G$ is disconnected (e.g. finite) remains open---see \cite[Question E]{McN13}.}

 Perhaps surprisingly, it turns out that unipotent algebraic groups are just as good as vector spaces as far as low-degree cohomology is concerned.
 By way of demonstration, we can use our work to generalise several of the results in the paper \cite{CPSV77}.
 Consider the case where $G$ is connected and reductive; and let $P$ be a parabolic subgroup of $G$.
 In \cite{CPSV77}, it is proved that $H^n(G,V)\cong H^n(P,V)$ for any finite dimensional rational $G$-module $V$.
 We use our filtration to extend this result by applying our Theorem \ref{fivelemmaforh1} inductively.
 We show that $H^1(G,Q)\cong H^1(P,Q)$ for any unipotent algebraic group $Q$ on which $G$ acts morphically.